 They may contain carbohydrates that should be taken into account towards your total daily carbohydrate intake.

-Not all low GI foods are healthy choices
+Not all low GI (glycaemic index) foods are healthy choices

 Beware of their fat content and calories.